cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Macro/implementation_of_macros.md

 The Cangjie language does not support nested macro definitions but conditionally supports nested macro invocations within macro definitions and macro invocations.

-### Nested Macro Invocations in Macro DefinitionsHere is the professional translation of the provided Markdown content from Chinese to English, maintaining all structural and formatting elements:
+### Nested Macro Invocations in Macro DefinitionsHere is the professional translation of the provided Markdown content from Chinese to English, maintaining all structural and formatting elements

 Below is an example of macro definitions containing nested macro calls.